 Other Performance Platforms

-Mermaid Queen: The Spectacular True Story Of Annette Kellerman, Who Swam Her Way To Fame, Fortune & Swimsuit History! by Shana Corey.
+Mermaid Queen: The Spectacular True Story Of Annette Kellerman, Who Swam Her Way To Fame, Fortune & Swimsuit History! by Shana Corey, illustrated by Edwin Fotheringham.
 Annette Kellerman had difficulty walking as a child so her father encouraged her to start swimming as a way to strengthen her legs.
 At a time when women were not permitted on the competitive swimming scene, Kellerman started developing a more artistic form of swimming that we would think of as water ballet.
 She performed her swimming, diving feats and aqua-acrobatics to adoring crowds and always pushed herself to do more and do better.
 This book about a little known heroine is great fun.

-Biographies of Musicians and Singers
+Biographies of Singers

-When Marian Sang: The True Recital of Marian Anderson is written and illustrated by a stellar team: Pam Muñoz Ryan and Brian Selznick.
+When Marian Sang: The True Recital of Marian Anderson byPam Muñoz Ryan, illustrated by Brian Selznick.
 Contralto Marian Anderson found true acceptance first in Europe because Americans were unwilling to accept a black woman on the stage.
 When the DAR refused to allow her to perform at Constitution Hall, Eleanor Roosevelt arranged for her to sing at the Lincoln Memorial in 1939.
 (Watch a video of that performance here.)
-Like all the other women on this list, Anderson had to overcome strong barriers to achieve her success.
 Ryan skillfully recounts Anderson's life as a singer and civil rights activist and captures the emotional ups and downs of Anderson's journey.
-Selznick’s illustrations shine.
-An extensive author’s note is included.